KRecursive/Getting-and-Cleaning-Data-Course-Assignment/README.md

   Creates a tidy dataset that consists of the average (mean) value of each variable for each subject and activity pair.

-  The tidy data file is named, "final.txt".
+  The tidy data file is named, "finaldata.txt".